 View current FOI disclosures

-The Freedom of Information Act 1991 (the Act) gives you a legal right to:
+The Freedom of Information Act 1991 gives you a legal right to:

 • request access to documents held by state government agencies, government ministers, local councils or state universities

-• request the amendment of documents about you which are incomplete, incorrect, out-of-date or misleading
+• request changes to documents about you which are incomplete, incorrect, out-of-date or misleading

 • seek a review of a decision made by a state government agency, government minister, local council or university.

-State Records of South Australia assists the minister responsible for the Act administer the legislation and provides general advice to members of the public and to government agencies.
+State Records of South Australia provides general advice to members of the public and to government agencies about freedom of information.

 Pursuant to the provisions of Section 9(2) of the Freedom of Information Act 1991, the following details are provided as part of the information statement of the Attorney-General’s Department which is an agency as defined under Section 4(1) (e) of the Act.